Fantasy hockey bold prediction for each team | NHL.com

 Arizona Coyotes: They can make the Stanley Cup Playoffs for the first time since 2020, and rookie forward Logan Cooley can have more points than Connor Bedard of the Chicago Blackhawks with at least 75.

-Boston Bruins: Goalie Jeremy Swayman could not only outperform reigning Vezina Trophy winner Linus Ullmark but also finish among the NHL’s top three in wins with at least 35.
+Boston Bruins: Goalie Jeremy Swayman not only could outperform reigning Vezina Trophy winner Linus Ullmark but also finish among the top three in the NHL in wins with at least 35.

 Buffalo Sabres: Forward Tage Thompson can lead the NHL in goals with at least 60, reach 100 points for the first time and win the Hart Trophy to help the Sabres end their 12-season Stanley Cup Playoff drought.

-Calgary Flames: Rookie Matt Coronato (13th pick in 2021 NHL Draft) can carry over his success from the preseason into a top-six role and lead the Flames in goals this season with at least 28.
+Calgary Flames: Rookie forward Matt Coronato (No. 13 pick in 2021 NHL Draft) can carry over his success from the preseason into a top-six role and lead the Flames in goals this season with at least 28.

 Carolina Hurricanes: Wing Andrei Svechnikov can bounce back from injury and finish among the top 10 overall players in standard fantasy leagues with elite coverage of goals, points, shots on goal and hits.